And: How do I find an LGBTQ+-friendly Quaker meeting?

-Quakers’ views on whether to affirm LGBTQ+ individuals and relationships vary from one Friends community to another, and sometimes within communities.
+Quakers’ views on LGBTQ+ individuals and relationships vary from one Friends community to another, and sometimes within communities.
 In 2017, for example, different convictions regarding LGBTQ+ leaders and marriages led to the separation of two Christ-centered Quaker groups in the northwestern United States, Sierra-Cascades Yearly Meeting of Friends and Northwest Yearly Meeting of Friends.
 Similar disputes have also taken place in other yearly meetings in Indiana and North Carolina.

-Though these cases show that not every Christ-centered Quaker meeting in the United States refuses to affirm LGBTQ+ relationships, given the conservative tendencies of such meetings, a focus on “traditional” Christianity can be an early sign of where Friends stand on the subject.
+Though these cases show that not every Christ-centered Quaker meeting in the United States refuses to accept LGBTQ+ relationships, given the conservative tendencies of such meetings, a focus on “traditional” Christianity can be an early sign of where Friends in a given meeting stand on the subject.
 Friends United Meeting, an association of Christ-centered Friends that works in the Middle East, Africa, the Caribbean, and North America supports civil rights for everyone, including LGBTQ people—but the FUM personnel manual stipulates that its staff and volunteers must only have sex within a marriage consisting of one man and one woman.
 Some yearly meetings in FUM support that restriction, while others oppose it, some so strongly that they are reconsidering their relationship with FUM.

 Other Christ-centered Quakers try to find a middle ground, akin to the “hate the sin, love the sinner” arguments made in other Christian denominations.
 The proposed 2021 draft of Faith and Practice of Evangelical Friends International/ Mid-America Yearly Meeting, for example, states: